Marvel Studios / The Walt Disney Company

 The Sacred Timeline is breaking free!

 From there, we catch back up with Tom Hiddleston’s Loki at TVA Headquarters where he is in a solemn panic.
 Loki rushes to find Mobius, happening upon Mobius in the company of Hunter B-15.
-Loki frantically warns them about what is coming, only to realize in horror that B-15 and Mobius have no idea who Loki is!
-Loki then notices that a menacing statue of an apparent Variant of He Who Remains now stands where the statues of The Timekeepers once stood in the TVA!
+Loki frantically warns them about who and what is coming, only to realize in horror that B-15 and Mobius have no idea who Loki is!
+Loki then notices that a menacing statue of He Who Remains now stands where the statues of The Timekeepers once stood in the TVA!
 This is clearly not the TVA that Loki knows!

 UPDATE … The 2023 arrest and eventual conviction of Jonathan Majors for assault obviously cast a large shadow over the entire Multiverse Saga.
 I did a lot of praising Jonathan Majors for his talent as an actor in this review but let me be clear: I do not condone violence against women, and I have zero respect for anyone that commits the types of crimes that Jonathan Majors has been accused of committing.